cohoe/legacy-blog/source/_posts/2014-03-04-cha-three-things-march-4-2014.markdown

 ## Team Goal
 Syracuse had a nifty little move to open up scoring on Saturday.
-All five skaters touched the puck, eventually connecting with Julie Knerr's stick which whipped it past the Lindenwood goaltender for the first goal of the game.
-This would be all the Orange would need as Jenesica Drinkwater held on for the remaining 59:00 to get the donut.
+All five skaters touched the puck which eventually connecting with Julie Knerr's stick and whipped it past the Lindenwood goaltender for the first goal of the game.
+This would be all the Orange would need as Jenesica Drinkwater would hold on for the remaining 59:00 to get the donut.

 ## Tweet of the Weekend: